yinhao0424/Dataviz-Final-Project/README.md

 ## Data

-The [data](https://gist.github.com/yinhao0424/9f1730ca91ab6a472fc212761267fa39) I propose to visualize for my project is immigration programs from The Office of Foreign Labor Certification (OFLC) including the H1-B visa from 2011 - 2016.
+The [data](https://gist.github.com/yinhao0424/9f1730ca91ab6a472fc212761267fa39) I visualized for my project is immigration programs from The Office of Foreign Labor Certification (OFLC) including the H1-B visa from 2011 - 2016.

- *  columns:
+###### Columns:
  *  CASE_STATUS
  *  EMPLOYER_NAME
  *  SOC_NAME